GPlates/GPlates/doc-python-api/pygplates_installation.rst

 It is also important to use matching architectures (32-bit versus 64-bit).

-For example, on Windows if you attempt to import a pre-built pygplates library compiled for **32-bit** Python 2.7.x into a **64-bit** Python 2.7.x interpreter then we will get the following misleading error:
+For example, on Windows if you attempt to import a pre-built pygplates library compiled for **32-bit** Python 2.7.x into a **64-bit** Python 2.7.x interpreter then you will get the following
+error:
 ::

   ImportError: DLL load failed: %1 is not a valid Win32 application.

-To find out which Python version you are currently using you can type the following in the *Terminal* or *Command* window:
+To find out which Python interpreter version you are currently using you can type the following in the *Terminal* or *Command* window:
 ::

   python --version